 If your aim is to achieve a consistent, moderate workout, you may want to target roughly a 10 strain for your exercise.
 Here’s how long it takes WHOOP members on average to get their strain up to 10 for each of these activities:

-If you’re somebody who swims regularly and is curious to give cycling a try, you may be able to stick to your normal activity duration while still straining your body about the same amount.
+If you’re somebody who swims regularly and is curious to give cycling a try, you may be able to stick to your normal activity duration while still straining your body about the same amount (it’s worth noting that people often take breaks when exercising which are not accounted for here, likely more frequently in something like swimming than cycling).

 You can gain a deeper knowledge of how unfamiliar workouts and activities affect your body by tracking them with the WHOOP Strain Coach.
 It recommends optimal strain goals, shows your strain building in real time, and also displays your live heart rate, average heart rate, and calories burned as you exercise.